 - Make sure that markets are open when you come!
 The dates change every year and should be advertised online at the Strasbourg tourism website.
 They usually kick off the last week of November, but check online to confirm ahead of time!

 - Dress warmly, but, also be prepared for rain.
-It wasn’t too cold when I visited (by Canadian standards) about 8C each day, but it cooled down to 2C when the sun set.
-It was also rainy during my visit, so I definitely recommend bringing a travel umbrella.
+It wasn’t too cold when I visited (by Canadian standards).
+It was also rainy during my first visit, so I definitely recommend bringing a travel umbrella.

 - Bring a backpack or reusable bag for your purchases.
 A lot of the vendors are trying to be eco-friendlier and cut down on plastic so will often just hand you your purchase wrapped in a bit of tissue paper.
 Those that do have bags, the bags tend to be tiny and don’t have handles.
 Bring along a backpack or reusable bag that you can use to carry around your purchases.
 (I love and use this foldup daypack).

 Without a doubt, the Strasbourg Christmas markets are some of the best I’ve ever been to and I highly recommend a visit!
 I know I’ll be returning!